How to Get Into Davidson College: Acceptance Rate & Strategies

-- If Davidson is your top choice, you’ll want to strongly consider applying ED I by November 15 or ED II by January 4.
+- Firstly, if Davidson is your top choice, you’ll want to strongly consider applying ED I by November 15 or ED II by January 8.
 The Regular Decision deadline falls on January 11.

 - This school does not use interviews as part of their evaluation process, however, applicants are encouraged to Ask a Wildcat or reach out to a regional admission counselor with questions.

 - Davidson utilizes a Peer Recommendation that is to be completed by a classmate or close friend.
 This uncommon addition to the application can help paint a more complete portrait of a prospective candidate.

 - Davidson College does not state whether you will or will not be judged on your level of “demonstrated interest”.
 We suggest making the effort to follow them on social media, sign up for a virtual info session, visit campus (if possible), contact an admissions officer, etc.

 - Prospective Wildcats can apply through the Common Application or Coalition Application or through a paper-based or online Davidson Application.